 8. Bergamo, Lombardy

 Another destination many pass through without giving it a chance.
-And I must admit I’ve been one of the many and had no idea about how beautiful Bergamo was until some of my best friends told me they are going to Milan only to see Bergamo again.
+And I must admit I’ve been one of the many and had no idea about how beautiful Bergamo was until some of my best friends told me they were going to Milan only to see Bergamo again.

 If you’re looking for a more romantic destination close to Milan, perched on hills, this walled city filled with cobbler stone streets might be just the destination for you.